June 2025

 1. Understanding Workflows & Risks

-• Conducted stakeholder interviews with internal bid professionals from our US team to uncover pain points, trust thresholds, and compliance concerns.
+Conducted stakeholder interviews with internal bid professionals from our US team to uncover pain points, trust thresholds, and compliance concerns.
+With the help of a bid expert I attempted to replicate the task of manually extracting requirements and building a response outline structure from sample RFPs.

-• Collaborated with tech and AI engineers to map the technical flow from ingestion → parsing → requirement extraction → outline generation, overlaying intervention points for human review.
+Collaborated with technical lead and AI engineers to map the flow from document ingestion → parsing → requirement extraction → outline generation, overlaying intervention points for human review.

 A simplified high level flow showing the automated vs manual steps